Race Through New York Starring Jimmy Fallon

-Race Through New York Starring Jimmy Fallon is a 3D motion-simulator at Universal Studios Florida based on Jimmy Fallon's tenure at The Tonight Show.
-The ride was officially announced on the October 27, 2015 episode of The Tonight Show Starring Jimmy Fallon and opened on April 6, 2017, replacing Twister...Ride It Out.
+Race Through New York Starring Jimmy Fallon is a 3D motion-simulator attraction located at Universal Studios Florida in Orlando, Florida, United States.
+The ride is themed to The Tonight Show, an American late-night talk show that has been hosted by Jimmy Fallon since 2014.
+It was announced on October 27, 2015, during an episode of The Tonight Show Starring Jimmy Fallon and officially opened to the public on April 6, 2017..
+The ride was built in the same location as the former Twister...Ride It Out attraction, which was retired in 2015.